InterviewMap/CS-Interview-Knowledge-Map/JS/JS-en.md

   _this.currentState = PENDING;
   _this.value = undefined;
   // To save the callback of `then`，only cached when the state of the promise is pending,
-  // for the new instance returned by `then`, at most one will be cached _this.resolvedCallbacks = [];
+  //  at most one will be cached in every instance _this.resolvedCallbacks = [];
   _this.rejectedCallbacks = [];